Hounslow and Chesterfield cut response processing time by 45%

 The councils found that:

-• summarising and tagging comments still requires officer judgement and could benefit from AI in future
+- summarising and tagging comments still requires officer judgement, although some tasks could be automated further in future

-• having user experience and interface design support helped translate needs into workable features
+- user experience and interface design support helped translate officer needs into workable features

 Future plans

-Both councils intend to use the new system for future consultations and explore additional automation, including AI assisted tagging and summarising.
-They also plan to refine how responses are fed directly into the tool through integrated consultation modules, reducing manual copying and splitting.
+Both councils intend to use the new system for future consultations and explore additional automation, including AI-assisted tagging and summarising.
+They also plan to refine how responses are fed directly into the tool through integrated consultation modules, reducing the need to copy and split responses manually.
 Chesterfield will complete live testing during its next consultation.
-The councils are exploring how this functionality could be expanded to other planning tasks and potentially across wider council services.
+The councils are exploring whether this functionality could support other planning tasks and wider council services.

 Useful resources